schil227/FantasticAdventuresOfDizzyFair/README.md

 I didn't look much further into it at this point, since I saw an opportunity to immediately fix the issue; I wrote a simple function that stored `$F4` way in the back of RAM at `$1FFE`.
 This function would get executed at step **1**.
 Then during step **3**, I had another function which would load `$1FFE` and stick it into `$F4`.
 This was enough to remove the bug.

-However, there's a little more to this bugfix: after I had implemented my solution, I noticed that `$93` was suddenly had the correct value!
+However, there's a little more to this bugfix: after I had implemented my solution, I noticed that `$93` suddenly had the correct value!
 Why was this?

 Here is the original code of the bug: